antmelekhin/ansible-role-postgres-exporter/README.md

 Example Playbook
 ----------------

-Install and configure `Postgres Exporter`:
+Install and configure the Postgres Exporter:

 ```yaml
 ---